Notifications#

 The Listener

-class acts as a notification-central, where the notifications from enabled events arrive.
+class acts as a notification central, where notifications from enabled events are received.
 You receive the incoming notifications by calling the blocking method: WaitForNotification

-.
-Since it is blocking it should be called from a separate thread (see Begin Listening for Notifications).
+object.
+Since it is blocking, it should be called from a separate thread (see Begin Listening for Notifications).

-The thread listening for notifications should be offloaded by using other threads to handle “reactions” to the notifications (see A Thread-model for the CameraSDK).
-In case the listening thread is blocked, notifications are queued, and the next call to WaitForNotification
+A thread listening for notifications should be offloaded by using other threads to handle “reactions” to the notifications (see thread-model-label).
+If no thread is blocked inside WaitForNotification

-will return the waiting notifications, in order.
+will return the next waiting notification, in order.
 This way, notifications are not lost.

 Multiple notifications can be enabled per Listener